Welcome Frosh and Transfers!

 R&DE Stanford Dining offers a variety of food options to accommodate the dietary needs of Stanford’s Muslim community.
 All chicken served in the dining halls is certified halal and all beef is halal unless otherwise indicated.
 We do not cook with alcohol in any of our recipes and we are conscious to avoid cross-contact of pork products during food production.
 During Ramadan, we provide Suhoor to-go boxes and Iftar meals in the dining halls to keep students well-nourished while fasting.
 Students in any on-campus residence will have access to halal dining options from R&DE Stanford Dining.
 To learn more about halal dining, please contact email@example.com.

 Students with other religious dietary needs should consult with the Office for Religious and Spiritual Life about how their needs can be accommodated at Stanford prior to arriving on campus.
 Some religious dietary requirements, such as maintaining a vegetarian or vegan diet, can be accommodated in the dining halls.
-However, students with highly specific or complex restrictions may find it difficult to navigate these needs in the current COVID dining environment.
+However, students with highly specific or complex restrictions may find it difficult to navigate these needs in the dining-commons environment.
 Students who believe their religious dietary needs cannot be accommodated in the dining halls must request a different housing assignment with access to a kitchen to prepare their own foods, by contacting the Office for Religious and Spiritual Life prior to coming to campus.

 You can learn more about our award-winning student dining program on the R&DE Stanford Dining website.

 A list of what will be provided in your room and suggestions of what to bring to campus is available on the Approaching Stanford website.
 Please note that the beds in your room include mattresses and are adjustable to three different heights, the highest of which is approximately 36" above the floor (high enough to accommodate a three-drawer dresser underneath).